transition-zero/tza-pypsa/README.md

 - [HiGHS](https://highs.dev/)

 ## Usage (running a model)

+### Working with a pre-built model

-You can either build your own model or use a pre-built model.
+You can either build your model or use a pre-built model.
 With a pre-built model, you can construct and run a PyPSA model with only a few lines of code.
 For instance, you can run the [ASEAN](https://github.com/transition-zero/tz-analysis-pypsa/tree/main/tz_pypsa/core/ASEAN) at an hourly resolution between 2023 and 2050 at 10-year timesteps as shown below:

 ```python